HSmtMuc/HSmtMuc/results/README.md

 					Zhang, Jianmin, et al.
 					"Extracting minimal unsatisfiable subformulas in satisfiability modulo theories."
 					Computer Science and Information Systems 8.3 (2011): 693-710.

+	res_prop_muc - contains the results of Cimatti et al.'s method as implemented in Z3.
+This is the source of Table II of the fmcad paper.